-Finally, we evaluated changes to the decay constants of the plasticity parameters - τ , the decay constant of the spike timing, and τ_L , the decay constant of the likelihood of gaining or losing connections (see Methods).
+We also evaluated changes to the decay constants of the plasticity parameters- τ , the decay constant of the spike timing, and τ_L , the decay constant of the likelihood of gaining or losing connections (see Methods).
 For all previous simulations $\tau = 10$ and $\tau_L = 100$.
-Setting $A_D = 0.55$ and $A_P = 0.5$, first we varied $\tau \in \{5, 6, ..., 15\}$.
-In all cases the proportion of connections lost, and the normalised clustering coefficient vary according to the Hurst exponent, with the speed of emergence high in networks which exhibit LRTCs.
-For lower values of τ the overall change in these parameters across the simulation, and the speed of emergence is lower than with $\tau = 10$, but small-world properties emerge (see Fig. S4).
+Setting $A_D = 0.55$ and $A_P = 0.5$, first we varied $\tau \in \{5, 6, \dots, 15\}$.
+In all cases the proportion of connections lost, and the normalised clustering coefficient vary according to the Hurst exponent, with the speed of emergence higher in networks which exhibit LRTCs.
+For lower values of τ the overall change in these parameters across the simulation, and the speed of emergence is lower than with $\tau = 10$, but small-world properties emerge (see S4 Fig).
 For higher values, however, when $H \approx 0.8$ and $H \approx 0.7$ the number of connections lost at the end of the simulation is high so that the network becomes disconnected.
-This leads to large variability in the small-world index (Fig. S4).
-A similar pattern also emerges when τ_L is varied with $\tau_L \in \{50, 60, ..., 150\}$.
-For lower values, the speed of emergence is slower than with $\tau_L = 100$, but small-world properties emerge.
-For higher values, with $H \approx 0.8$, the network becomes disconnected (see Fig. S5), leading to a break down in the small-world properties.
-However, there is still a clear distinction in the changes in the proportion of connections and normalised clustering coefficient with the level of the Hurst exponent.
+This leads to large variability in the small-world index (S4 Fig) and should be noted as a limitation of our model-eventually it is possible for the networks to become disconnected.
+A similar pattern also emerges when τ_L is varied with $\tau_L \in \{50,$ 60, . . ., 150}.
+For lower values, the speed of emergence is slower than with $\tau_L = 100$ and smallworld properties only start to clearly emerge with $H \approx 0.8$.
+Thus, it is important to note that with low values of τ_L we do not see a difference in the network properties between the network driven with LRTC and the network driven with random ordering of the bursts in the external input.
+For higher values of τ_L , with $H \approx 0.8$, the network becomes disconnected (see S5 Fig), leading to a break down in the small-world properties.
+However, there is still a distinction in the changes in the proportion of connections and normalised clustering coefficient with the level of the Hurst exponent.
 Disconnection of the network suggests that high values of both decay constants may lead to pathological network connectivity.
 This is particularly the case with $H \approx 0.8$, however, this level of LRTCs is rarely observed in the burst activity of preterm infant EEG (average Hurst exponent estimated using DFA in preterm infants is 0.68 [24]).